Quin Houff: Cup Series

 On January 22, 2019, Spire Motorsports announced Houff would drive the team's No. 77 on a part-time Monster Energy NASCAR Cup Series schedule starting at ISM Raceway.
 Early estimates pegged the number of races at approximately half of the 36-race schedule.

 On November 27, 2019, StarCom Racing announced that Houff would drive the team's No. 00 on a full-time basis during the 2020 and 2021 seasons.

 At the 2020 O'Reilly Auto Parts 500 at Texas, Houff made a last-minute decision to enter pit-road with 29 laps to go, clipping the cars of Christopher Bell and Matt DiBenedetto in the process before crashing into the outside retaining wall.
 He was later on criticized by DiBenedetto and Brad Keselowski, who proposed that NASCAR should add a relegation structure that would demote developmental drivers to the lower divisions should they commit a mistake similar to Houff's.
-Later that season, in the 2020 Yellawood 500 at Talladega Superspeedway, he finished a career high 13th place after avoiding multiple accidents on the ending laps.
+Later that season, in the 2020 Yellawood 500 at Talladega Superspeedway, he finished a career high thirteenth place after avoiding multiple accidents on the ending laps.

+In 2021, Talladega would again be Houff's strong suit, as he scored a season-high nineteenth place finish in the 2021 YellaWood 500.
+StarCom Racing would shut down at the end of 2021, leaving Houff without a ride.